-Rogue Phone built on Google Pixel 5a comes with 5G functionality.
+Rogue Phone built on Google Pixel 5a comes with 5G functionality that can be optionally switched off.
 We purchase a brand new phone for you and install a fresh, privacy-respecting operating system right out of the box.
 This ensures that you’re getting strong hardware without trackers, listeners, or hidden code.

 - $475 – Google Pixel 5a with 5G + tax